caltechlibrary/newt/newt-presentation.md

 # Why are these things so complex?

-> WARNING: gross generatilizations ahead
+> WARNING: gross generalizations ahead

-- We want more from our application so more code gets written, complexity acrues over time
+- We want more from our application so more code gets written, complexity accrues over time
 - We must build systems to scale!
-  - a not so subtile influence on developer "best practices" from Silicon Valley
+  - a not so subtle influence on developer "best practices" from Silicon Valley

 # Let's talk about scale

-- Best practice often translates to building for scale, specificly scaling up
+- Best practice often translates to building for scale, specifically scaling up
 - Scaling up => programmable infrastructure, the siren song of Google, AWS and Azure
   - Scaling big is hard
   - Scaling big makes things really complex